Anaikarai: Demographics

 Anaikkarai is divided into two regions, since it falls into two different districts of Ariyalur and Thanjavur.The population of vadakarai(kandiankollai) is not included into the population of Anaikkarai.
-The population of Anaikkarai (area between two bridges and Thenkarai aka Vinayagar theru) is regarded as the population of Vinayagar theru in 2011 census.
+The population of Anaikkarai (area between two bridges and Thenkarai Vinayagar theru) is regarded as the population of Vinayagar theru in 2011 census.
 Vinayagantheru village has population of 3551 of which 1796 are males while 1755 are females with 888 families residing.
 10.26% of population are below the age of six.
 Average Sex Ratio of Vinayagantheru village is 977 which is lower than Tamil Nadu state average of 996.
 Child Sex Ratio for the Vinayagantheru is 904, lower than Tamil Nadu average of 943.
 Vinayagantheru village has higher literacy rate compared to Tamil Nadu.
 In 2011, literacy rate of Vinayagantheru village was 82.83% compared to 80.09% of Tamil Nadu.
 In Vinayagantheru Male literacy stands at 91.36% while female literacy rate was 74.18%.